 Naturopathic doctors understand that symptoms can be uncomfortable, and in worse case scenarios, life threatening.
 Naturopathic doctors are versed in the appropriate use of conventional and alternative methods to facilitate the body’s innate healing response – they are fully able to provide palliative support to ensure a safe and comfortable journey to greater health.

 Put simply, what sets naturopathy apart is that the practitioner is always looking to take health beyond symptom management.
-At Wildwood, our naturopath will consider all factors that influence health, including mind, body, spirit, and community.
+At Wildwood, naturopathic doctors will consider all factors that influence health, including mind, body, spirit, and community.
 When needed, she can order and interpret screening blood work and specialized tests.
-With her expansive knowledge of clinical nutrition, Chinese or Western botanicals, homeopathy, hydrotherapy, acupuncture, nutritional supplements, and lifestyle counseling, our naturopath will help you reach and sustain your personal health goals.
+With her expansive knowledge of clinical nutrition, Chinese or Western botanicals, homeopathy, hydrotherapy, acupuncture, nutritional supplements, and lifestyle counseling, naturopathic doctors will help you reach and sustain your personal health goals.

 Physical Therapy at Wildwood is focused on manual therapy, proper postural alignment and enhancement of overall function of the body.